 How to make an appointment or referral to the Foster Care Clinic

-Services are available for children in the custody of Child Protective Services.
-Appointments are arranged by caregivers of children in custody.
-When calling for an appointment, please provide the following
+Services are available for children in the legal protection of Child Protective Services.
+Appointments are arranged by caregivers of children in protective care.
+When calling for an appointment, please provide the following:

 - Patient name and date of birth

 - Date and reason for CPS custody

 - Possible health concerns and immunization records

 The Rees-Jones Center for Foster Care Excellence is working to develop a new, best-practices approach to recovery care.